 Implication: The failure mechanism for this erratum is that the call would not be taken; therefore, instructions in the called subroutine would not be executed.
 As a result, any code relying on the execution of the subroutine will behave unpredictably.

-Workaround: Do not program a data breakpoint exception on the stack where the push for the near call is performed.
+Workaround: Whether enabled or not, do not program a misaligned data breakpoint to the same cache line on the stack where the push for the near call is performed.